 For heterogeneous networks, user terminals may have to support multiple network interfaces, multiple network access technologies, and multiple network subscriptions.
 The project will generate a recommended practice to deploy IEEE 802 protocols for building access networks enabling such functionalities.

-Today, there are a number of differing networks for connecting a variety of differing devices, such as Smart Grid, Home Automation or Internet of Things.
+Today, there are different types of networks for connecting a variety of devices, such as Smart Grid, Home Automation or Internet of Things.
 However, new deployments continue to suffer from common well known networking issues, such as service control, security and provisioning.
-This project will help to unify the different interfaces, enabling sharing of network control, use of software defined network (SDN) principles, and eventually bringing down the barriers to new network technologies, and to new network operators and service providers.
+This project will help addressing these issues by unifying the different interfaces, enabling sharing of network control, and making use of software defined network (SDN) principles.
 5.6 Stakeholders for the Standard:

-IEEE 802 Working Groups, network operators, service providers, network equipment manufacturers, consumer electronic device manufacturers, standards developers
+IEEE 802 Working Groups, network operators, service providers, network equipment manufacturers, consumer electronics (CE) device manufacturers, and other standards developing organizations.

 Intellectual Property 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: No